godotengine/godot-docs/tutorials/scripting/gdscript/warnings/standalone_expression.rst

 When this warning occurs
 ------------------------

-This warning may appear when writing an expression (a combination of values) that aren't assigned to anything or passed to a function:
+This warning may appear when writing an expression that is not assigned to anything or passed to a function:

 .. code-block::